February 10, 2022 by Jatheon

 • FastTrack assistance available for Enterprise customers with 150+ licenses

-• Free version comes with 24/7 online support
+• The free version comes with 24/7 online support

 • Paid plans offer phone support too